YueWuHKUST/AniPortraitGAN/README.md

 | Camera | [N, 2] | Camera yaw and pitch angles

+## Dataset
+Since our dataset is build on SHHQ dataset.
+We are still negotiating with SHHQ dataset team for an appropriate way to release the dataset.

 ## Citation

 Please cite the following paper if this work helps your research: